alfazet/alfazet.github.io/content/blog/rust-patterns.md

     _ => println!("n is some other number"),
 }
 ```
-Now, this example would be perfectly doable in any programming language with a couple of `if`s.
-At worst it'd just look less pleasing.
+Now, writing such code is possible in any programming language just by using a couple of `if` statements.
+At worst it would just look less concise.

 However, Rust's pattern matching is much more powerful than that.
 Namely, it allows us to reason about *the shape of data*, not only its value.
 And that is an
 immensly powerful concept that permeates through the language.